stereotype441/language/working/enhanced-constructors/feature-specification.md

 the superclass contains a constructor with a name matching `NAME`.

-If neither of these forms is found, an implicit super constructor invocation will be inserted at the first statement boundary in any control flow path which (a) is inside the constructor body, and (b) has a `true` value for the `assigned` booleans of all non-late fields. (_This is the earliest point at which the user could have written the super constructor invocation explicitly._)
+If neither of these forms is found, an implicit super constructor invocation will be inserted at the first statement boundary within the block that constitutes the constructor body that has a `true` value for the `assigned` booleans of all non-late fields. (_This is the earliest point within the constructor body block at which the user could have written the super constructor invocation explicitly._)

 _Note that expressions of the above forms that do not constitute a complete initializer or the top level expression in an expression statement do not prevent an implicit super constructor invocation from being inserted, because they cannot represent super constructor invocations._

-_Note that the only points where a super constructor invocation might be inserted are at the top of the constructor body, and immediately after a statement that includes an assignment to a non-late field._
+_The rationale for always inserting the implicit super constructor invocation within the block that constitutes the constructor body is that this avoids the danger of trying to insert it inside the body of a loop, which would be unsound._

 ### Disambiguation of super constructor invocations from super method invocations